jabbring/jabbring.github.io/index.md

   <img src="img/IMG_2045.jpg" height="300" />
 </p>

-I am an economist who specializes in econometric methods for the analysis of longitudinal micro data and the computational and empirical analysis of industrial organization, insurance markets, and labor markets.
+I am an economist who specializes in the econometrics in dynamic choices and games and the computational and empirical analysis of industrial organization, insurance markets, and labor markets.
 At Tilburg University, I engage with faculty and students with similar interests in the [Structural Econometrics Group](https://www.tilburgeconomics.nl/seg).

-I am teaching economics at Tilburg University.
-I taught before at the University of Amsterdam, VU University Amsterdam, the University of Chicago, University College London, the ENSAE in Malakoff (Paris), Tinbergen Institute, the CIdE Summer School of Econometrics (Bertinoro, Italy), the Danish Graduate Programme in Economics (Aarhus, Denmark), Yale University, the Finnish Doctoral Programme in Economics (Helsinki, Finland), the Toulouse School of Economics, and the Econometric Society (Sargan Lectures).
+I am a Professor of Econometrics.
+I have been at Tilburg University since 2008.
+Before that, I worked at VU Amsterdam, the University of Chicago, and University College London.
+I am a fellow of CEPR, the IAAE, and the Econometric Society.

+I have [published](https://scholar.google.com/citations?user=T3nRoZ8AAAAJ&hl=nl&inst=3385539784813856853&oi=ao) in _Econometrica_, _JRSSB_, _Annual Review of Economics_, the _Handbook of Econometrics_, _JEEA_, _Economic Journal_, and other outlets.
+My current research includes work on dynamic oligopoly, structural duration models, time preferences, student tracking, pharmaceutical R&D, and firm growth and survival.

+I am currently teaching courses in Dynamic Economic Models (MSc) and Empirical Industrial Organization (RM/PhD) and advising five PhD students.
+I also regularly supervise MSc and BSc thesis research.

+I am the Managing Editor of [_The Econometrics Journal_](https://res.org.uk/journals/the-econometrics-journal/).

 [Curriculum vitae](cv.pdf)

-One of my hobbies is to pretend I am 25 years old and [make noise](https://blauwedinsdag.com).
+I have been in a [band](https://blauwedinsdag.com) since 1991.
+After some persistent nudging, Spotify recently recognized us as an "artist".

 <p><span style="color:red">
-Note: I recently broke my old website beyond repair; this is a placeholder for a new one I am building.
+Note: I recently broke my old website; this is a placeholder for a new one I am building.
 </span></p>